GrowSave is a knowledge exchange programme helping both farmers and growers save energy

 All farming and growing systems rely on energy use - from storage facilities for crops such as potatoes and cereals and apples; through to lighting systems in livestock and climate control technology in protected horticulture.
 All of these systems will use electricity, for example through pumps, fans, fences, refrigeration, dryers etc. and so topics such as energy markets, current legislation and alternative sources of energy are important for all AHDB levy payers.

-With all this in mind, GrowSave aims to be your one-stop shop for all things energy related!
+GrowSave aims to be your one-stop shop for all things energy related.

 Who is involved with the GrowSave project?